Relintai/pandemonium_engine_docs/03_usage/11_navigation/06_navigation_using_navigationmeshes.md

     NavigationServer3D.region_set_navigation_mesh(region_rid, navigation_mesh)
 ```

-Note:

-    Baking a NavigationMesh at runtime is a costly operation.
+Note: Baking a NavigationMesh at runtime is a costly operation.
 Complex navigation mesh take some time to bake and if done on the main thread can freeze a game.
 (Re)baking a large navigation mesh is preferably done in a separate thread.

-Warning:

-    Property values on a NavigationMesh resource like ``cell_size`` need
+Warning: Property values on a NavigationMesh resource like `cell_size` need
 to match the actual mesh data stored inside in order to merge
 different navigation meshes without issues.

 NavigationRegion2D and Navigation3D both use meshes to mark traversable areas, only the tools to create them are different.

 For 2D NavigationPolygon resources are used to draw outline points in the editor.
 From these outline points the NavigationServer2D creates a mesh to upload navigation data to the NavigationServer.

 For 3D NavigationMesh resources are used.
 Instead of providing draw tools the 3D variant
 provides an extensive amount of parameters to bake a navigation mesh directly from 3D source geometry.

-Note:

-    Technically there is no hard distinction between 2D and 3D how to use the given toolsets to create flat navigation meshes.
-The 2D drawing tool can be used to create a flat 3D navmesh and the 3D baking tool can be used to parse flat 3D geometry into 2D appropriated navigationmeshes.
+Note: Technically there is no hard distinction between 2D and 3D how to use the given toolsets to create
+flat navigation meshes.
+The 2D drawing tool can be used to create a flat 3D navmesh and the 3D baking
+tool can be used to parse flat 3D geometry into 2D appropriated navigationmeshes.

 ### 2D Navmesh from CollisionPolygons

 The following script parses all child nodes of a NavigationRegion2D for CollisionPolygons
 and bakes their shape into the NavigationPolygon.
 As the NavigationPolygon creates the
 navigationmesh from outline data the shapes cannot overlap.

-GDScript

 ```
 extends NavigationRegion2D